laristra/portage/doc/concepts.md

 differently.
 If all of the source mesh is not covered by the target mesh or vice versa, the result may violate conservation or introduce artifacts in the fields.
 Therefore, in this step the field is repaired by one of several methods as described in the [Mismatch Fixup](@ref mismatch_fixup) section.
+The options for handling fully empty cells are in the enum Portage::Empty_fixup_type and the options for repair of partially covered cells are in the enum Portage::Partial_fixup_type.

 <br>